darinz/ML/01_linear_models/03_generalized_linear_models/03_hands-on_coding.md

 However, true understanding comes from **hands-on implementation**.
 This practical guide will help you translate the theoretical concepts into working code, experiment with different distributions and link functions, and develop the intuition needed to apply GLMs to real-world problems.

+## From Theoretical Framework to Hands-On Mastery

+We've now built a comprehensive theoretical understanding of **Generalized Linear Models** - from the mathematical elegance of exponential families to the systematic construction framework that allows us to build models for any type of response variable.
+This theoretical foundation provides the elegant unification that makes GLMs so powerful.

+However, true mastery in statistical modeling comes from **hands-on implementation**.
+While understanding the mathematical framework is essential, implementing GLMs from scratch, experimenting with different distributions and link functions, and applying them to real-world problems is where the concepts truly come to life.

+The transition from theory to practice is crucial in statistical modeling.
+While the mathematical framework provides the foundation, implementing GLMs helps develop intuition, reveals practical challenges, and builds the skills needed for real-world applications.
+Coding these models from scratch forces us to confront the details that theory often abstracts away.

+In this practical guide, we'll put our theoretical knowledge into practice through hands-on coding exercises.
+We'll implement the exponential family framework, build GLMs from scratch, experiment with different distributions, and develop the practical skills needed to apply these powerful models to real-world problems.

+This hands-on approach will solidify our understanding and prepare us for the complex challenges that arise when applying GLMs in practice.

 ## Learning Objectives

 By completing this hands-on learning guide, you will: